🏢Agent Office

 Install Your First AI Agent

-A simplified beginner install path: choose one agent, one computer, one private test.
+A simplified native-local install path: choose one agent, one computer, one private test.

 Pixel Mini Michael pointing to an AI agent install prerequisite checklist

-Simple install rule: install the app, complete the guided setup, get one local reply, then add Telegram.
+Simple install rule: start with the normal local installer for your computer — not Docker.
+Install the app/CLI, complete the guided setup, get one local reply, then add Telegram.
 Do not connect real business systems on day one.
 If a step fails, stop there — do not stack random fixes.

 Hermes: easiest first choiceBest when you want a friendly agent that can chat, edit files, run checks, use skills, remember context, and connect to Telegram later.